 Companies who join the Network for Responsible Business can access our Business Action on Education programmes.

 The Business Action on Education programmes tackle these key issues:

 Nationally some schools experience a higher than average rate of students leaving before completing their Leaving Certificate.
+Our aim has been to increase the student retention rates in these schools.
 By matching companies with these schools we provide numerous opportunities for students to gain insights into some of Ireland’s largest companies, their career opportunities and to help them broaden their horizons.
 Employees can provide one to one mentoring to students at risk and the impacts on both students and employees is significant.

-This suite of programmes aims to harvest the knowledge, skills and expertise of Ireland’s visionary business leaders by facilitating them in sharing business approaches to leadership, management and personal development for both principals and teachers.
+Our Management Excellence for Principals & Teachers and STEM Seeing is Believing programmes aim to harvest the knowledge, skills and expertise of Ireland’s visionary business leaders by facilitating them in sharing business approaches to leadership, management and personal development.